 The results are available on EGLE’s website for the project, available at http://bit.ly/EGLEdioxane.

 What if I want to test my water?

 If your water is not already being tested but you would like to test it, you are responsible for any cost.
-There are three laboratories located near our community that can run tests for 1,4-dioxane.
+There are two laboratories located near our community that can run tests for 1,4-dioxane.
 The laboratories are listed below:

-Ann Arbor Technical Services*
+Ann Arbor Technical

-*Please note that only the EGLE Drinking Water Laboratory provides copies of results to the Washtenaw County Health Department.
+* Only the EGLE Drinking Water Laboratory provides copies of results to the Washtenaw County Health Department.
 If you use any other laboratory and you would like your results to be kept on file with Washtenaw County, please contact Jennifer Conn with the Washtenaw County Health Department.